top of page

 Summer Program

-• Dates: July 28th to August 17th, 2025
+Dates: 28 July – 17 August 2025

-• Location: Berlin & Potsdam, hosted at CIEE Berlin
+Location: Berlin & Potsdam (hosted at CIEE Berlin)

 JASS 2025 is a transformative summer program designed for Jewish activists and community professionals to navigate today’s challenges.
 This year’s focus is on providing tools and frameworks to respond to global conflicts, antisemitism, and socio-political complexities.